yoda1490/whos-knocking/README.md

 *Because you should always know who's at your SSH door!*

-A sophisticated SSH login alert system that sends beautiful HTML email notifications whenever someone logs into your Linux server.
+A SSH login alert system that sends beautiful HTML email notifications whenever someone logs into your Linux server.
 Get instant alerts with IP geolocation, user details, and session information.

 ## 🎯 Features